MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Search/Microsoft.Graph.Beta.Search.md

 Update search

 ### [Update-MgBetaSearchQna](Update-MgBetaSearchQna.md)
-Update the navigation property qnas in search
+Update the properties of a qna object.